Traeger Smoked Spatchcock Turkey

 🍽 Ingredients for Spatchcock Turkey

 • A whole turkey.
-A turkey around 15-20 pounds will work best for this recipe as the white and dark meat will cook evenly in the Traeger.
+A turkey weighing around 15-20 pounds will work best for this recipe as the white and dark meat will cook evenly in the Traeger.

 • Olive oil.
 To baste and create that iconic crispy and crackling skin.